Ever since he was a little kid, Long Island’s Jahi Tucker dreamed of fighting professionally at Madison Square Garden.

 He said his boxing career took off while on the island.

-Tucker said it helped knowing there was some really talented fighters from the island, including champs Joe Smith Jr. of Shirley, Jamel Herring of Coram and Chris Algieri of Huntington.
+Tucker said it helped knowing there were some really talented fighters from the island, including champs Joe Smith Jr. of Shirley, Jamel Herring of Coram and Chris Algieri of Huntington.

 “That’s big motivation seeing all these Long Island guys make it to the top,” said Tucker.
 “These guys are from towns no more than 20-30 min from me, and they live in small towns too… like me.”